adsforce/docs/src/en/media-source-configurations/unityAds/README.md

 * Ad revenue data can be received from UnityAds through Ad revenue integration;

-* Please make sure you have got GAME ID and API Key before enabling UnityAds advertise revenue.
+* Make sure you have got GAME ID and API Key before enabling UnityAds advertise revenue.

 ![5](5.png)